 Tusks, which are large modified incisors that grow throughout an elephant's lifetime, occur in both males and females and are used in fights and for marking, feeding, and digging.

 The other notable feature of African elephants is their very large ears, which allow them to radiate excess heat.

-In the savanna subspecies, each family unit usually contains about 10 individuals, although several family units may join together to form a 'clan' consisting of up to 70 members led by a female.
+In the savannah subspecies, each family unit usually contains about 10 individuals, although several family units may join together to form a 'clan' consisting of up to 70 members led by a female.
 Forest elephants live in smaller family units.

-Young elephants wean after 6 to 18 months, although they may continue nursing for over 6 years.
 Male elephants leave their natal group at puberty and tend to form much more fluid alliances with other males.

-This species lives up to around 70 years, with females mostly fertile between 25 and 45.
+Elephants live up to around 70 years, with females mostly fertile between 25 and 45.
 Males need to reach 20 years of age in order to successfully compete for mating.

 African elephants mainly eat leaves and branches of bushes and trees, but also eat grasses, fruit, and bark.